rthbound/dependency_tracker/README.md

 The project show:
 ![Project show page](https://raw.github.com/rthbound/dependency_tracker/master/screenshots/project_show.png)

-## Getting started:

-    bundle
-    cp config/database.yml.example.postgres config/database.yml
-    bundle exec rake db:create
-    bundle exec rake db:migrate

-    bundle exec rails s

-Visit [localhost:3000/projects](http://localhost:3000/projects) and add a new project.
-(If you don't know a project's $GEM_HOME path, use `echo $GEM_HOME` from the project's root folder).

-- [x] Interface to add projects by name & path to gemset
-- [x] Search those gems for *LICENSE* files
-- [x] Build dependency models out of the gem's name and join them to the project
-- [x] Interface to flag dependencies as approved
-- [ ] Tag dependencies with license info -unimplemented
-- [x] Export csv -unimplemented

 # Contributing

 Please share any ideas you have that could make this project more useful.
 Issues and Pull Requests are more than welcome.